open/close all folders

 - Guttural Growler: Taken Up to Eleven by Liam O'Brien in the English dub.

-- Hair Color Dissonance: Anko calls him brown haired when observing how quickly he made through the Forest of Death, uninjured.
+- Hair Color Dissonance: Although it's very clear he has red hair, Anko calls him brown haired when observing how quickly he made through the Forest of Death, uninjured.

 - He Is All Grown Up: Post time skip.
 Gaara is taller and crosses into being a Bishōnen.